In this PowerPoint tutorial I’ll show you how to create and edit gradient elements in PowerPoint.

 Option 2

 The option 2 is the same as we showed earlier in this tutorial.
 Select the element -> under Fill select Format Shape and edit the Gradient Stops.
-This option is good if you need to edit only few elements, lets say you want to mix it up within the template.
+This option is good if you need to edit only a few elements, let’s say you want to mix it up within the template.

 Free professional PowerPoint and Google Slides presentation templates.
 Boost your presentations with Slideson!
 Want to write for us?
 Become a contributor.